 The consumer mentioned above had no idea about the laws that were affecting his chances of getting a cash advance.
 Even though he resided in Texas, which is a state with many direct lenders, he was not going to get too far because of the Military Lending Act.
 This Act states that payday loan companies and car title loan companies can not charge an interest rate on a traditional direct payday loan of more than 36%.
 In theory this would be just fine.
-Even 36% sounds high for someone with bad credit when compared to the option of applying for a traditional bank loan or online car loan.
+Even 36% sounds high for someone with bad credit when compared to applying for a traditional bank loan or online car loan.
 Pretty much every reputable direct payday lender ceased offering loans to consumers and spouses in the armed forces when these regulations went into effect.
 The reasoning was that anyone who’s looking for a direct payday lender has pretty much tapped out the normal ways of getting a loan.
-They say cash advances are designed as short term emergency options if you need cash fast.
+They say a cash advance is intended to be a short term emergency option for fast cash.
 Essentially there would be no way to make money on a loan if the rate is capped at 36%.
 That’s when you factor in overhead and loan defaults at current rates.
 These defaults are rather common in the payday loan and car title lending industry.

 Don’t apply for direct lender payday loans if you’re in the military.
 You won’t be approved!

-It will be interesting to see how things play out with these proposed changes as we head into 2020.
-It’s clear that reputable payday loan companies will stay on the sidelines as long as interest rates are capped at 36%.
+It will be interesting to see how things play out with these proposed changes as we move through 2020.
+It’s clear that reputable payday loan companies will stay on the sidelines as long as interest rates can’t exceed 36%.
 While that may seem good to some people it also shuts the door on many consumers who need a short term cash advance.
 Essentially there are no options on the table for someone in the military that’s dealing with a sudden financial emergency.
 Direct lender payday loans have always gotten a bad rap.
 But when used correctly they can serve a purpose.
 It’s important to not fall behind on payments and contact your lender if you need to work out an alternate payoff plan.
 Unfortunately, these strict regulations are in place for a reason.
 Unless something changes there is nothing we can recommend for our visitor that had emailed us.